Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script screenshot grungier.jpg

-The last thing I want to do is add some more grunge to this.
-So on a new blank layer, I'm going to scroll down in my brush set to find a few flakes.
-There are lots of options for making it look like you basically have chalk dust on your image.
-And that's what I want to do here, so I'm going to just play around with it first.
+The last thing I want to do is add some more grunge to my entire canvas.
+On a new blank layer, I scroll down in my brush set to find a few flakes.
+There are lots of options for making it look like you have chalk dust on your image.
+I’ll play around with a few of them first.

 Chalk script screenshot 8.jpg

-Let's see about some more texture this the Wet Chalk Splatters brush.
-I’ll first show you how those look.
-It's a much more subtle effect, kind of like wet, white splotches.
+Let’s see about adding even more texture.
+This is the Wet Chalk Splatters brush.
+It’s a much more subtle effect, especially at low opacity—wet, white splotches.

 Let’s turn the lettering back on and swipe this brush across the screen in a big sweeping motion.
-Oh yeah, I like that because there's a dark spot in the background here.
-I'll throw some splatters it in there and then maybe this corner will be almost like a chalky vignette.
+I like that but there’s a dark spot in the background so I’ll throw some extra splatters it in there.

 Chalk script screenshot 9.jpg

-Before you go here, I’ll walk you through another design I created using a different chalk template from the kit.
+Before you go, I’ll walk you through another design I created using a different chalk template from the kit: holiday card.

 Chalk script screenshot 11.jpg

 Here it is when I added my words.
-You can see that I combined some all caps lettering with a bunch of script.
-Basically, I combined a lot of different styles here and then added these cute little stars all around.
+You can see that I combined some all caps lettering with other words in script.
+I combined a lot of different styles here and then added cute little stars all around.

 Chalk script screenshot 14.jpg

 Even though I really designed these brushes as a a script lettering set, they work with all types of lettering.
 (Flourishes really work well with this pack because of the pressure sensitivity!)
-You can really do so much with this set.
-It's very, very versatile and you can make it look as polished – or as unpolished! – as you like.
+You can do so much with this set.
+It’s very versatile as you can make it look as polished—or unpolished—as you like.

 Chalk script screenshot 13.jpg

-You can see that in this holiday card, I chose not to put a chalkboard background in it because I really feel like it looks kind of nice being crisp.
-And if I use this as like a digital greeting, I kind of like it better without the chalkboard background.
+In this holiday card, I chose not to use a chalkboard background because I feel like it looks nice being crisp.
+And if I use this as like a digital greeting, I like it better without the chalkboard background.

 Chalk script screenshot 15.jpg